David Alaba: Real Madrid

 On 28 May 2021, Spanish side Real Madrid announced they had signed Alaba on a five-year contract beginning on 1 July.
 He inherited the number 4 jersey, previously worn by the last captain Sergio Ramos over the past 16 seasons.
 He made his debut on 14 August, starting in a 4–1 win over Alavés.
 He scored his first goal on 24 October in a 2–1 win over Barcelona, his first El Clásico, becoming the second Austrian player to score in El Clasico history after Hans Krankl (1979).
 On 6 April 2022, Alaba made his 100th Champions League appearance in a 3–1 away win against Chelsea in the quarter-final of the competition.

 On 10 August 2022, he got the opening goal in the 2022 UEFA Super Cup against Eintracht Frankfurt with Real Madrid going on to win 2–0.
 On 14 August 2022, he scored the winning goal for Real Madrid from a free kick in a 2–1 away victory against Almería.

 During Real Madrid's La Liga match against Villarreal on 17 December 2023, Alaba suffered a torn anterior cruciate ligament in his left knee, requiring surgery and an extended recovery period, which lasted about 13 months.
 Alaba's return on the pitch happened on 19 January 2025 in a 4–1 win against Las Palmas.

+On 22 May 2026, Alaba announced that he would leave Real Madrid at the end of the 2025–26 season, after five years at the club.

+Udinese

+On 24 September 2026, Alaba signed for Serie A club Udinese as a free agent on a contract until the end of the season.